YK7188/YK_Lab/17-Deploy bookmarks on Windows and iPhones/README.md

 ## Step 1 — Upload Windows admx and adml files in Intune

-1. Download an msi file from the page below and excute it.
+1. Download the msi file from the page below and excute it.

    https://www.microsoft.com/en-us/download/details.aspx?id=108394